George Pitt-Rivers: Personal life

 After the Second World War, Pitt-Rivers met Stella Lonsdale, who had been incarcerated in Paris by the Germans, suspected of being a British spy; when she eventually managed to make her way to England, she was imprisoned under suspicion of being a German spy.
 She became the mistress of Pitt-Rivers and took his surname, although they never married.

 Stella inherited substantial property from Pitt-Rivers when he died in 1966.
 In his will, he left instructions that any properties to be sold must be offered individually, rather than as an estate, in order that tenants might buy the properties they leased from the Pitt-Rivers Estate.
 Much of the village of Okeford Fitzpaine was thus sold to former tenants.
 Stella also sold a large proportion of the artefacts held in the Pitt-Rivers Museum at Farnham, Dorset, which she had also inherited from Pitt-Rivers.
-The Pitt Rivers Museum in Oxford has been trying ever since to recover those items, which were uncatalogued.